apache/fury-site/docs/object-serialization/rust/external-types.md

 }
 ```

-The target must represent the same runtime unknown carrier for lossless xlang
+The target must represent the same in-memory unknown-case carrier for lossless xlang
 union reads.
 A third-party crate can remain independent of Fory by declaring a
 generic enum such as `Value<U>`; the application sets the serializer target to
 `Value<UnknownCase>`.
 A target that cannot carry unknown cases is not eligible